miptliot/omniauth-syncrocity-oauth2/README.md

 end
 ```

-You can now access the OmniAuth Chronocity OAuth2 URL: `/auth/syncrocity_oauth2`
+You can now access the OmniAuth SyncroCity OAuth2 URL: `/auth/syncrocity_oauth2`

 For more examples please check out `examples/omni_auth.rb`